-Creating "new" from old has been a preoccupation of mine for a long time, but turned into a full-time adventure in building and living in a tiny "reclaimed" house.
-Beginning in 2012, I will live in this 120 square foot space as I pursue my PhD studies in Literature and the Environment.
+Creating "new" from old, building and living in a tiny "reclaimed" house.
+Beginning in 2012, I will live in this 216 square foot space as I pursue my PhD studies in Literature and the Environment.
 In this way, I hope to live a little smaller, leave a little lighter, and learn in what ways formal study can be acted in the every day.

 Portlandia (the oft cited – and frequently maligned – reason many people are flocking to Portland) will be airing a spoof of tiny living on their show this week.
 See the clip here.
 Their spoof gets at, in part, a “rub” between the romantic idea of tiny house living and the more crude realities of having to confront our shit (figurative and, ahem, literal).
 I take this satire as proof that not only has the tiny house movement definitively reached a level of popular mass, but also the movement is being more complexly represented.
 Such satire shows the movement gaining greater critical awareness, correcting some of the lapses I tried to discuss in my recent chapter.

 “Status is always ripe for satire” – Stephen Colbert 🙂

 Keep the satire sharp, people! (“when it hurts, you know it’s the right thing.” – Milk Carton Kids, a long standing musical obsession of mine)